Thai Turkey Lettuce Wraps with Creamy Ginger Tahini Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

 Thai Turkey Lettuce Wraps are easy to make and a true crowd-pleaser.
-They're made with healthy ground turkey, pantry-staple Asian flavors, and drizzled with a creamy ginger tahini sauce.
+They’re made with lean ground turkey, pantry-staple Asian flavors, and drizzled with a creamy ginger tahini sauce.

 Why choose ground turkey in lettuce wraps?

-Turkey is a delicious and versatile protein and ground turkey is perfect for making Asian lettuce wraps.
-I often reach for ground turkey instead of chicken when I'm grocery shopping as it goes so well in different recipes.
+Turkey is a delicious and versatile protein, and ground turkey is perfect for making Asian lettuce wraps.
+I often reach for ground turkey instead of chicken when I’m grocery shopping, as it works well in a variety of recipes.
 The neutral flavor of ground turkey breasts is ideal with this Thai-inspired recipe.

 If you’re lucky, you’ll make the recipe exactly as written.
 But I know from having my own toddler at home that lettuce isn’t the best option for little ones.